crokita/strider-android/README.md

 *  The config file for the hw.ramSize is in .android/avd/your_emulator_name.avd/config.ini, probably in your root directory

 TODO LIST:
-*  Test this plugin for real android devices instead of just emulators
 *  Allow the user to select a subset of tests to perform
 *  Support for IntelliJ IDEA projects?
 *  Option to automatically set up the Android SDK?